How to Make Sausages (Cumberland Sausage Recipe)

 Although it is difficult for me to commit to my favorite foods, dry-cured Italian sausages are most definitely in my top three, and British sausages aren’t far behind.

-I mean bangers and mash are such a delicious comfort food; it’s hard to go wrong whenever you order them in a pub or restaurant in the UK.
+I mean bangers and mash are such a delicious comfort food; it’s hard to go wrong whenever you order them in a pub or restaurant in the UK, just like sausage rolls.
 You may remember that I posted a recipe for bangers and mash last year, but now, I want to give you a recipe so you can learn how to make sausages instead of just buying them.

 I learned how to make sausages when I was a little girl because you’re not actually Italian if there aren’t sausages being made, right?
 Whether sausages are Italian, British, Polish, German, or any other cuisine, they’re all pretty much made the same way.
 Just to clarify, you can still have sausage meat without it being stuffed into a casing, such as this Lorne (square) sausage from Scotland.